Archaeology-ABM/NASSA-modules/1870-Schliemann-001/README.md

 Homer.
 1865.
 The Iliad of Homer.
 J. Murray (trad.).

 ## Further information

+This module represents a Bronze Age siege and its destructive effect on a settlement.
+It takes the strength of two armies, one aggressor and another defender, and calculates the level of destruction of the defenders' city.
+The destructive effect over the defenders' city is proportional to the two contending strengths and a constant rate per unit of strength of the aggressor matched by the defender.

 <a title="Unknown Corinthian pottery maker BCE, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Corinthian_aryballos_depicting_the_trojan_war_from_1887_jahrbuchdeskaiserich_1200x500.jpg"><img width="512" alt="Corinthian aryballos depicting the trojan war from 1887 jahrbuchdeskaiserich 1200x500" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/Corinthian_aryballos_depicting_the_trojan_war_from_1887_jahrbuchdeskaiserich_1200x500.jpg/512px-Corinthian_aryballos_depicting_the_trojan_war_from_1887_jahrbuchdeskaiserich_1200x500.jpg"></a>